Becoming a provider of listings¶

 To publish paid listings to consumers privately or on the Snowflake Marketplace, do the following:

 1. Make sure that your account is eligible to provide paid listings.
-See Who Can Provide Paid Listings.
+See Who can provide paid listings.

 2. Before creating a paid listing that you want to publish on the Snowflake Marketplace, contact your business development partner at Snowflake.
 If you do not have a business development partner, submit a case with Marketplace Operations.
 This step is required for listing approval.